hurstmichelle/QuadLabSite/content/publication/strategy-models/index.md

 # Summary.
 An optional shortened abstract.
-summary: "Behavioral modeling can be used to describe the systematic differences in strategy use by adults when reasoning about proportions."
+summary: Behavioral modeling can be used to describe the systematic differences in strategy use by adults when reasoning about proportions.

 tags: